Myster-Ts-RPGs/Thellade-World/01 Campaign/02 Factions/03 Organization/03b Secret Factions/The Midnight Covenant.md

 ### Primary Hideouts
 - [[The Shadowed Hall]] – Main headquarters beneath [[Mwingu]], accessible only by illusion-concealed passageways.
 ### Secondary Hideouts
-- [[The Gloamspire]] – Black-market library of arcane contraband in [[Lambaro]].
+- [[The Gloamspire]] – Black-market library of arcane contraband in [[OneNote/Crossroads2025/Project 1 Archive/LambaroNotes]].
 - [[The Twilight Cell]] – Secret noble estate chamber used for political infiltration in [[Kanda]].
-- [[01 Campaign/01 World/08 Points of Interest/06 Library, Archive, School, Research/The Outcast Isles/Mangagoy/Whispervault Archive]] – Hidden record-forgery site and arcane intelligence cell in [[Mangagoy]].
+- [[01 Campaign/01 World/08 Points of Interest/06 Library, Archive, School, Research/The Outcast Isles/Mangagoy/Whispervault Archive]] – Hidden record-forgery site and arcane intelligence cell in [[OneNote/Crossroads2025/Project 1 Archive/MangagoyNotes]].
 - [[The Sunken Veil]] – Remote training fortress and naval hub near [[Westport]].
 - [[The Daggerhall Cloisters]] – Elite assassination training compound in [[Mwingu]].